xstaticxgpx/coreutils-in-rust/README.md

 $ cat <t/test.rand | pv -r >/dev/null
 [2.04GiB/s]

-$ echo test | ./rat - /does/not/exists /etc/hosts /does/not/exists2 | md5sum
+$ echo test | rat - /does/not/exists /etc/hosts /does/not/exists2 | md5sum
 rat: /does/not/exists: No such file or directory
 rat: /does/not/exists2: No such file or directory 27f2e6689a97a42813e55d44ef29cda4  -